-In connection with the proposed transactions, Mr. Foley will become executive chairman of the board of directors of FIS.
+If the merger between FIS and FNF is consummated, Mr. Foley will become executive chairman of the board of directors of FIS.
 Mr. Foley will also be the chairman of the board of directors and chief executive officer of FNT.
 As an officer and director of each of these companies, he will have obligations to FIS as well as FNT and may have conflicts of time with respect to matters potentially or actually involving or affecting FIS.
 As executive chairman, it is expected that Mr. Foley will devote no more than one-half of his time to matters relating to FIS.
 Although FIS already has a full management team, if Mr. Foley's duties as executive chairman of the board of directors of FIS require more time than he is able to allot, then his oversight of the activities of FIS could be diminished and the effective management of FIS could be adversely affected.